Daryll-Ann (featuring male vocalist Jelle Paulusma and guitarist Anne

 The album Seabourne West (Vernon Yard, 1995) continued their

-implosion of country-rock (Sheila) and folk-rock stereotypes.
+implosion of country-rock (Sheila) and folk-rock stereotypes

-Always Share,
+gnarled noise-rock of Always Share,

-Ocean Drive,
+the acid-rock of Ocean Drive,

-However, Happy Traum (Excelsior, 2001) is less inspired.
+Happy Traum (Excelsior, 2001) is less inspired.

 The band goes pop with silly ditties like Ask Anyone and